 We have eight braids in the 1485 collection that work wonderfully on upholstery projects and as detailing on curtains and blinds.
 These can be used to great effect as decorative elements on cushions and other soft furnishings.

-Create a simple, restorative space with fabrics designed and woven in the UK, safe in the knowledge you are helping to preserve a little bit of our history in a time-honoured and honest way.
+Create your own simple, restorative space with fabrics designed and woven in the UK, safe in the knowledge you are helping to preserve a little bit of our history in a time-honoured and honest way.